hunterirving/macproxy_plus/README.md

 $ ./start.sh --port=5001
 ```

-You may also start the Python script by itself, and use system Python.
+You may also start the Python script by itself, using system Python.

 ```
+$ pip3 install -r requirements.txt
 $ python3 proxy.py
 ```